GibbonEdu/docs/modules/other/calendar.md

 title: "Calendar"
 categories: ["support"]
 tags: []
-order: 10
 contributors: ["skuipers"]
 ---

 ### Calendar

 The calendar module enables creating and managing events and participants.
-Unlike previous calendar implementations, the Calendar module does not require Google SSO or Microsoft SSO.
+Unlike other calendar implementations in Gibbon, the Calendar module does not require Google SSO or Microsoft SSO.
 You can create a variety of different calendars with different editors and view permissions, and assign them different colours which will show up on timetables as well as the View Calendar page.

 ## Key Actions